Updated: 6 days ago

 This story reminds me of all the times I would discuss the importance of having integrity with my students.
 Now don't get me wrong...I am not Mother Teresa by any means, but I did strive to be (and still do) a positive role model for students.

-You will not find me bashing students or encouraging colleagues to find flaws.
-I am that annoying person that will challenge you to find the good.
-To go the extra mile.
-To do whatever it takes.
 What forced me to be a champion for all kids?
 Honestly...it was my son.
-From the moment he entered pre-school, he was told he was not good enough, smart enough, well-behaved enough.
+From the moment he entered pre-school, he was told he was not good enough, smart enough, or well-behaved enough.
 And the horrible list goes on.
 I was bound and determined to ensure that each and every student that entered my classroom would feel loved.
 Would know I cared about meeting their needs.
-Like Mr. Casas, I owe each and every student from the 13 years I spent in the classroom a huge THANK YOU!!!
+Like Mr. Casas, I owe each and every student from the 18 years I have spent in the classroom a huge THANK YOU!
 Each and every single student taught me a lesson.
 Helped me grow.
 Helped me reflect.
 Helped me improve.
 Thank you!
 Thank you!
 Thank you!

 Leaders Don't Need a Title: "...you don't need to wear a patch on your arm to have honor."